strawHatRobby/vagrantInit/README.md

 ## Passing the tests in the djangoTemplate

-1. Make firefox work headlessly
+1. Make firefox work head-lessly

 - Run the following command on your terminal